benxgh1996/Goofy-Grandad/README.md

 **Goofy-Grandad-master**.
 Rename it to **Goofy-Grandad**.

 ### BUILD
-No build required for running or testing this website.
+No build required for running this website.

 ### INSTALL
 If you are not familiar with installing a local web server, here are some